Teddy Geiger

 Teddy Geiger (born September 16, 1988) is an American singer-songwriter and record producer who first gained teen idol status with the song "For You I Will (Confidence)" in 2006.
 Geiger acted in the television series Love Monkey (2006) and the film The Rocker (2008).

 Geiger co-wrote a series of hit songs for Shawn Mendes, starting with the single "Stitches" in 2015, now certified 8× Platinum, and including the 7× Platinum "Treat You Better" in 2016.
 After transitioning in 2017–2018, Geiger released her third solo album, and continues to compose songs for other artists.

 Early life

 Geiger was born on September 16, 1988, to John Geiger and Lorilyn Geiger (née Rizzo).
-She has two younger siblings, brother A. J. and sister Rachel.
+She has two younger siblings.
 Geiger attended the boys school McQuaid Jesuit High School, and learned how to play piano and guitar.
 As a child, Geiger composed songs in the basement of the family home; writing on the guitar from the age of eight to entertain schoolmates.